-(1) Audit fees represent fees and expenses for the annual audit, including the audit of the Company's annual financial statements, quarterly reviews, comfort letters, statutory and regulatory filings, and consents and other services related to registered and unregistered offerings of the Company's securities.

-- (2) Audit-related fees represent services such as consultations, due diligence and attest services not required by statue or regulation. - (3) Tax fees represent services in conjunction with preparation of the Company's tax return. - (4) Aggregate non-audit fees comprise audit-related fees, tax fees and all other fees.
+- (1) Audit fees represent fees and expenses for the annual audit, including the audit of the Company's annual financial statements, quarterly reviews, comfort letters, statutory and regulatory filings, and consents and other services related to registered and unregistered offerings of the Company's securities. - (2) Audit-related fees represent services such as consultations, due diligence and attest services not required by statue or regulation. - (3) Tax fees represent services in conjunction with preparation of the Company's tax return. - (4) Aggregate non-audit fees comprise audit-related fees, tax fees and all other fees.

-In addition to the services listed above, Grant Thornton LLP provided audit and tax services to the Company's wholly-owned, unconsolidated subsidiary totaling \$456,750 and \$51,900, respectively, for the fiscal year ended December 31, 2013 and \$409,500 and \$52,500, respectively, for the fiscal year ended December 31, 2012.
-The fees for such audit and tax services are included in the expenses of the unconsolidated subsidiary.
+In addition to the services listed above, EY provided audit services to the Company's wholly-owned, unconsolidated subsidiaries totaling \$450,000 for the fiscal year ended December 31, 2014.
+The fees for such audit services are included in the expenses of the unconsolidated subsidiary.
 These amounts are not included in the expenses of the Company